espani/YouTubeCenter/README.md

 YouTube Center
 ==============
 A very, very alpha version of a remake of YouTube Center.
+Do not expect it to work at the moment, but help is very welcome if you're up for it.

 Build